Essence of Japan

 Day by Day Itinerary

-Day 1 Tokyo: Transfer from Narita or Haneda Airport
+Tokyo: Private transfer from Narita or Haneda Airport

-Your 7-night adventure begins by touching down into Tokyo.
-While it’s one of the world’s largest and most densely packed cities, it’s also one of the cleanest and relatively easy for travellers to navigate.
-Upon your arrival you will be welcomed to Japan by our local representative who will assist you to the appropriate shuttle bus transfer to your hotel.
-After getting arriving and getting settled in, you might want to stretch your legs by doing a little exploring.
-There’s no clearly marked center, rather a patchwork of diverse neighborhoods, some evoking the past with their wooden buildings, temples and glowing lanterns, others look like something out of the future with their soaring skyscrapers.
+After arriving and settling in, you might want to stretch your legs by doing a little exploring.
+There’s no clearly marked center, rather a patchwork of diverse neighborhoods, some evoking the past with their wooden buildings, temples, and glowing lanterns, others looking like something out of the future with their soaring skyscrapers.